GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: GenAI for Qualitative SE Research

-Studies of GenAI for qualitative SE research have looked at (i) \textit{deductive coding and annotation}, where large language models act as additional coders; (ii) \textit{summarisation and translation}, where models condense or translate textual data; and (iii) \textit{conceptual support}, where models are used by researchers to generate plausible coding options.
-Importantly, most of this evidence is related to annotation tasks in deductive studies or thematic analyses of short text snippets, with far less support for constructivist epistemologies or interpretive techniques like grounded theory.
+Studies of GenAI for qualitative SE research have so far concentrated on a small set of assistive uses: (i) \textit{deductive coding and annotation}, where large language models act as additional coders against an existing codebook; (ii) \textit{summarization and translation}, where models condense or translate textual data; and (iii) \textit{conceptual support}, where models surface candidate codes, clusters, or patterns for researcher review.
+These assistive uses are useful but narrow.

+Most of the supporting evidence concerns annotation tasks in deductive studies, short text snippets, or human-in-the-loop workflows where researchers retain responsibility for interpretation.
+That pattern is consistent with the venue scan above: the CSCW papers that visibly report GenAI use focus on annotation, data reduction, or tooling around analysis rather than autonomous inductive theme development.
+Evidence is thin or non-existent for interpretivist epistemologies, inductive theme development, grounded theory, ethnography, and other forms of qualitative work in which interpretation is itself the central analytic contribution.

 Ahmed et al.~evaluated six state-of-the-art LLMs across ten annotation tasks and five datasets.
-For deductive coding tasks that required little contextual awareness, such as code summarisation or checking name-value consistency, the models reached human-level inter-rater agreement.
+For deductive coding tasks that required little contextual awareness, such as code summarization or checking name-value consistency, the models reached human-level inter-rater agreement.
 In contrast, for tasks that depended heavily on context, such as inferring causality or interpreting static analysis warnings, performance was substantially lower~\cite{ahmed2025can}.
 These results suggest that GenAI can complement deductive coding with well-defined labels but struggles when success depends on interpreting relationships, dependencies, or higher-level meaning.